redis/redis-doc/topics/cluster-spec.md

 accept queries of a slot that is set as IMPORTING if the client sends the ASKING command before sending the query.

-Basically the ASKING command set a one-time flag on the client that forces a node to serve a query about an IMPORTING slot.
+Basically the ASKING command sets a one-time flag on the client that forces a node to serve a query about an IMPORTING slot.

 So the full semantics of the ASK redirection is the following, from the